Italian Chicken Cutlet Recipe

 This is the best way to avoid losing the breaded coating while searing!

-They will both be full of bacteria from the raw chicken, so don’t let them sit around – toss them out right away.
+All of your dredging ingredients will be full of bacteria from the raw chicken, so don’t let them sit around — toss them out right away.

 Storing and Reheating Breaded Chicken Cutlets